 For most, it's hard to avoid the pressures of the holiday season that make us feel the need to decorate.
 Well we can help you with getting the right tree for your house, with the least possible hassle.

-At our store, we offer as many as ten different types of Christmas Trees, stands to put them on, wreaths and more.
+At our store, we offer as many as eleven different types of Christmas Trees, stands to put them on, wreaths and more.
 We are right in town, so there won't be any long drive to a cutting farm and we display as many trees as possible standing up.

 Come see us beginning the day after Thanksgiving to find the right tree for you and your family.
 It will be a good experience and won't take a lot of time from your busy holiday season.

 We want to make sure that you go home, not only with the right tree, but with good spirits, and for that reason we offer full service with your tree.

 When you come in, you don't have to come prepared.
 You don't need the right kind of car or any rope.
 You don't even have to wear gloves as we will handle the trees and load them on whatever car you have.

 Once you have chosen the tree that you like-- we are happy to move them around or give them a spin to show them off for you, we will ask you if you need a fresh cut.

 Should you be planning on setting the tree up on a later date, you might elect to not have the cut done, at which time we will remind you that it needs to be done before putting in the stand.
 You also have the option of letting us cut it and leaving it in a bucket of water outside until you're ready to put it in the house.